-The number one vanlife question I get asked daily is: How do you make money living on the road?
-Personally, my story involves years of expensive (and arguably unnecessary) schooling, trial and error with dozens of different jobs, a bit of luck, and a lot of perseverance to get to where I am today: making a living working remotely so I can live and travel full-time in a camper van.
-I will share more information about my personal work history and advice in another article.
-This article is meant to be more resource-focused with specific links and information for you to learn how to make money living vanlife as a digital nomad.
+There is one question I get over and over, and it’s about how to make money as a digital nomad.
+How do you make money living van life and what kind of jobs allow you to make money on the road?
+Personally, my story involves years of expensive schooling (learn all about my back story HERE), trial and error with dozens of different jobs, quite a bit of luck, and a lot of perseverance to get to where I am today: making money working remotely so I can live on the road as a full-time nomad in a camper van.

-How can I make money living on the road?
+How can you make money living on the road?

 This is not a simple question to answer because there are endlessly possible answers.
-Your answer will be particular to you.
+Everyone wants the easy answer for how to live the van life, but your answer will be particular to you.
 I admittedly don’t have the answers, but I do have some insight on the topic since I support myself as a digital nomad working remotely on the road.
-I’ve created a multi-part series of articles about remote work to help you on this journey.
-This article is information-intensive, while another article focuses on specific case studies of five digital nomad professionals so you can see a few example of career path options available to you.

-This article will provide links to resources and websites that can help guide you towards finding a remote career you can do while living on the road.
+Here is a video with my in-depth work history and my specific path, in case it can bring value to you.
+Below you’ll find links to a variety of resources and websites that can help guide you towards finding a remote career you can do while living on the road.

 Tips and Advice for Future Digital Nomads